8 Years and 2,600 Miles Later …

 That’s when I finally made the commitment to make that change happen … and master this thing called copywriting.

-I studied every day … did everything the Masters told me to do: I wrote letters by hand … read letters out loud … went through the Accelerated Program … and read any book I could find related to copywriting.
+I studied every day … did everything the Masters told me to do: I wrote letters by hand … read letters out loud … went through The Accelerated Program again … and read any book I could find related to copywriting.

 I even went so far as to memorize a few of the promotions in the Hall of Fame Book, word for word.

 I did this whenever I wasn’t working.
-An hour here, ten minutes there, etc. After about two months, I felt confident and decided to take the plunge.
+An hour here, 10 minutes there, etc. After about two months, I felt confident and decided to take the plunge.